 Set the MODE switch in either the TEST or OPERATE position, In TEST mode, only Celbot SMS messages are transmitted.
-No LMRadio transmissions occur, The messages associated with the LMR are played out the speaker.
+No LMR transmissions occur, The messages associated with the LMR are played out the speaker.
 In OPERATE mode, Celbot SMS messages are sent and the LMR transmissions occur.
 The voice messages will not be heard on the speaker.

 Push the READY switch to POWER ON and release to READY position.
-You will hear on the speaker 'Entrance exit delay'.
-The Sentinel goes into the Entrance/Exit mode for 1 minute and the Sentinel and Celbot boots up.
-If all goes properly you will see 'SMS READY ON' on the Sentinel display.
-Let the Sentinel finish its entrance/exit delay sequence, you will hear the speaker say 'Ready'.
+You will hear on the speaker "Entrance exit delay".
+The Sentinel goes into the Entrance/Exit mode for 1 minute and the Sentinel and Celbot initialize.
+If all goes properly you will see "SMS READY ON" on the Sentinel display and hear the "Ready" voice message.
+Let the Sentinel finish its entrance/exit delay sequence, you will hear the speaker again say "Ready".
 The Sentinel active light and display will go out and the unit is now ready to send or receive alarm messages and calls.
+If you receive an error message, refer to Section 5.2 and/or the Trouble shooting tips, Section 6.

 It is worthwhile to test the Celbot and Sentinel in the TEST mode prior to activating the OPERATE mode.
 Activating a sensor should send a text message to the number/s you assigned in the phone numbers file.
 Also, voice messages would be sent over the speaker.
 If no voice messages are desired in the TEST mode, record a short silent dummy message in the first message, message 1.
 This eliminates any voice messages being played in the TEST mode.
-When using the Celbot with a LMR two way radio it would be practical to make the voice messages and the SMS messages very simular in context but it is not necessary.
+When using the Celbot with a LMR two way radio it would be practical to make the voice messages and the SMS messages very similar in context but it is not necessary.